 Tani has repeatedly been named one of Massachusetts Super Lawyers’ “Rising Stars” in the field of intellectual property law.

-Tani ran a weekly radio show for a number of years on WMBR, Massachusetts Institute of Technology’s radio station.
+Tani ran several weekly radio shows for a number of years on WMBR, MIT’s radio station, including shows directed to indie new age and C-pop (including Mandopop and Tai-pop) music.
 He also was involved in station management, and directed the training of new DJs at the station.
 A paper about some of his on-air work was published in the Skeptical Inquirer.